AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/integrating/third-party.md

 ![AEM non-Magento/3rd Party Architecture Overview](../assets//AEM_nonMagento_Architecture.png)

-The purpose of this integration layer is to map 3rd-party APIs and schemas against the supported Adobe Commerce GraphQL APIs and schemas.
-It can also be used to integrate multiple services and solutions.
+The purpose of this integration layer is to map 3rd-party APIs and schemas against the supported Adobe Commerce GraphQL APIs and schemas outside of the Experience Manager.
+Thanks to this encapsulation, the integration logic and systems can get updated without changing code inside the Experience Manager.

+## Solution requirements for an integration

+As the Experience Manager retrieves data on-demand, real-time APIs for product catalog are required.

+>[!TIP]
+>
+>If no real-time APIs are available, an external product cache with APIs should be used for the integration.
+Example [Magento open-source](https://magento.com/products/magento-open-source).

 There is no need to implement the complete GraphQL APIs, just the APIs to enable the desired use-cases.